4n33sh/REDACT/README.md

 - **[19-01-2025]** : Stress-testing model(s) with CUDA for faster model inference and offloading CPU work.
 Multiprocessing undergoing tests and monitoring with perf & strace.

+- **[07-02-2025]** : Added an authentication function to check for forgery like changes in photo gradiation (like photoshop) and digital signature correlation.

 ---

 # Contribution